Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

-How To Set Up Your Small Business on a Budget
+How Do You Set Up Your Small Business on a Budget?

-Do you have a lap top and have a little experience running social media campaigns?
+Do you have a laptop and a little experience running social media campaigns?
 A social media consulting or management company might be perfect for you.

 We have created a set of awesome business ideas, along with a few other low-cost ideas below: